 - Probiotics are necessary to restore the balance in the microbiome.
 This is essential to overall health.
 Fermented vegetables can also be given to dogs to boost beneficial bacteria in the gut.
 Make sure it doesn’t contain onions.
 You can gradually give 1-3 tsp a day per 20 pounds of weight.
 Unflavored yogurt can also be given.
 Read the label to make sure it doesn’t contain Xylitol.

 - Coconut oil can help restore gut health by killing fungal overgrowth and other harmful organisms and do so without harming beneficial bacteria.
 Give 1 teaspoon per 10 pounds of weight.
 Start gradually to give the body time to adapt.
 Always have a bowl of fresh water available so your pet can flush out toxins.
 Too much coconut oil may lead to greasy stools and diarrhea.

-If your dog is constantly scratching and has scaly, irritated skin, give your dog a bath using Pet MD Benzoyl Peroxide Medicated Shampoo for Dogs.
-Lather entire body including groin, armpits and in-between toes.
+- If your dog is constantly scratching and has scaly, irritated skin, give your dog a bath using Pet MD Benzoyl Peroxide Medicated Shampoo for Dogs.
+Lather the entire body including the groin, armpits, and in-between toes.
 Avoid eyes and head. and leave it on for 10 minutes.
-It is an antiseptic, antibacterial and antifungal shampoo that can remove waxy build-up on the skin.
+It is an antiseptic, antibacterial, and antifungal shampoo that can remove waxy build-up on the skin.
 You can get this from Amazon.
 Avoid oatmeal-based shampoos.
 Oatmeal is a grain and will feed fungus on the skin.
-Mix an equal amount of water and apple cider vinegar and spray on your pet to kill what ever yeast is left after the antifungal shampoo.
+Mix an equal amount of water and apple cider vinegar and spray on your pet to kill whatever yeast is left after the antifungal shampoo.
 Avoid the head and eyes.
 No need to rinse or towel dry.
 Avoid spraying on irritated skin because this will sting.
 Apply coconut oil on skin that is affected with yeast including inside of ear flaps and in between toes.